loganpowell/up-for-windows-10-setup/README.md

 1. First, verify the name of the target AWS profile `cat ~/.aws/credentials`
 2. Create a hello world project
   a.
 Create a new empty directory, change into it
-  b. `git init`
+  b.
+If you want to use the WSL bash as your GIT terminal, see "Further Reading"
   c.
-If you want to use the WSL bash as your GIT terminal, see "Further Reading"
-  d.
-Else, in your regular windows terminal (e.g., cmder) `git add .` && `git commit ...`
+Else, in your regular windows terminal (e.g., cmder) `git init` > `git add .` && `git commit ...`
 3. back in the WSL bash, execute: `up`
 4. You'll be prompted: `No up.json found, create a new project?`
 5. Type "y" and enter